metno/aerocom-data-correction-tools/README.md

 Simple nco commands can be found also here: https://wiki.met.no/aerocom/faq-reformatting

-How-to-Use: Routines are written in python, read model data and rewrite them according to needs.
+How-to-Use: Routines are written in python3 or bash, read model data and rewrite them according to needs.

 Further development: See issues.